MicrosoftDocs/visualstudio-docs/docs/data-tools/how-to-save-and-edit-connection-strings.md

 Properly handling the connection string in a Visual Studio application requires care to avoid presenting security risks.
 Connection strings in Visual Studio applications are often saved in the application configuration file (also referred to as application settings), or hard-coded directly in your application.
 Hard-coding directly into the application is not recommended, because the sensitive information in the connection string, such as the database credentials, can be read directly from the unencrypted binaries.
 Saving connection strings in the application configuration file simplifies the task of maintaining your application.
 If the connection string needs to be changed, you can update it in the application settings file (as opposed to having to change it in the source code and recompile the application).

 Storing sensitive information (such as the password) within the connection string can affect the security of your application.
-Connection strings saved to the application configuration file are not encrypted or obfuscated, so it may be possible for someone to access the file and view its contents.
+Connection strings saved to the application configuration file are not encrypted or obfuscated, so it might be possible for someone to access the file and view its contents.

 For databases that support it, using Windows integrated security is a more secure way to control access to a database.